Stroke: Classification

 Stroke can be classified into two major categories: ischemic and hemorrhagic.
-Ischemic stroke is caused by interruption of the blood supply to the brain, while hemorrhagic stroke results from the rupture of a blood vessel or an abnormal vascular structure.
+An ischemic stroke is caused by interruption of the blood supply to the brain, while a hemorrhagic stroke results from the rupture of a blood vessel or an abnormal vascular structure.

-About 87% of stroke is ischemic, with the rest being hemorrhagic.
-Bleeding can develop inside areas of ischemia, a condition known as "hemorrhagic transformation."
-It is unknown how many cases of hemorrhagic stroke actually start as ischemic stroke.
+About 87% of strokes are ischemic, with the rest being hemorrhagic.
+Bleeding can develop inside areas of ischemia, a condition known as "hemorrhagic transformation".
+It is unknown how many cases of hemorrhagic stroke actually start as an ischemic stroke.

 Definition

-In the 1970s the World Health Organization defined "stroke" as a "neurological deficit of cerebrovascular cause that persists beyond 24 hours or is interrupted by death within 24 hours", although the word "stroke" is centuries old.
+In the 1970s the World Health Organization defined a "stroke" as a "neurological deficit of cerebrovascular cause that persists beyond 24 hours or is interrupted by death within 24 hours", although the word "stroke" is centuries old.
 This definition was supposed to reflect the reversibility of tissue damage and was devised for the purpose, with the time frame of 24 hours being chosen arbitrarily.
-The 24-hour limit divides stroke from transient ischemic attack, which is a related syndrome of stroke symptoms that resolve completely within 24 hours.
-With the availability of treatments that can reduce stroke severity when given early, many now prefer alternative terminology, such as "brain attack" and "acute ischemic cerebrovascular syndrome" (modeled after heart attack and acute coronary syndrome, respectively), to reflect the urgency of stroke symptoms and the need to act swiftly.
+The 24-hour limit divides a stroke from a transient ischemic attack, which is a related syndrome of stroke symptoms that resolve completely within 24 hours.
+With the availability of treatments that can reduce the severity of a stroke when given early, many now prefer alternative terminology, such as "brain attack" and "acute ischemic cerebrovascular syndrome" (modeled after heart attack and acute coronary syndrome, respectively), to reflect the urgency of stroke symptoms and the need to act swiftly.

 Ischemic

-During ischemic stroke, blood supply to part of the brain is decreased, leading to dysfunction of the brain tissue in that area.
+During an ischemic stroke, blood supply to part of the brain is decreased, leading to dysfunction of the brain tissue in that area.
 There are four reasons why this might happen: